aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/checkboxactivexcontrol/_index.md

 ```

-the special effect of the control.
+Gets the special effect of the control.

 **Returns:**
 int